 For the brewery’s current line, see its beer page.
 The Rivne Premium, an all-malt lager, seems particularly appealing.
 The Bergschloss Dark has a sugar addition, which is almost a British touch, although some Czech Munich-style beer has used sugar, as I discussed earlier.

 Volhynia became a recognized hop region although never of foremost rank, despite its cultivars originating in fine Czech varieties.

 A 2018 study of Ukraine’s hop industry, Beer and Hop Branches of Ukraine: Conjuncture and Integration by T. Pryimachuk, A. Protsenko, R. Rudyk, and T. Shtanko, illuminates the background.

 It notes that growers number less than 20.
 This is down significantly from past years, but hops are still produced in a number of regions including Rivne.
 The Rivne brewery (see website) states it has its own hop plantation; this likely represents the part of national production attributable to the Rivne region.

 The study states the four leading brewing groups in the country – they hold over 90% of the market – mostly use imported hops.
 This is due to certain varieties they favour, bulk purchasing needs, and inadequate marketing by the Ukraine hop industry.

 Obolon is one of the “big four” but locally owned.
 Together with the so-called private (or regional) breweries, it forms an important market for Ukrainian hops.

 Indeed Rivne brewery (see website) states the “Rivne” line uses Ukrainian hops, while the revived Bergschloss labels use both domestic and imported.

-Note: See in Comments the link I added showing the splendid pre-1914 buildings in full aspect.
+Note: I added in Comments a link showing the splendid pre-1914 buildings, in full aspect.